BartBaselmans/CHARRGe/README.md

 # Risk in relatives, heritability, SNP-based heritability and genetic correlations in psychiatric disorders: a review

-On this Github, there are two supplementary files that complement the content discussed in Risk in relatives, heritability, SNP-based heritability and genetic correlations in psychiatric disorders: a review, published in Biological Psychiatry.
+On this Github, there are two supplementary files that complement the content discussed in **Risk in relatives, heritability, SNP-based heritability and genetic correlations in psychiatric disorders: a review**, published in Biological Psychiatry.

 # R-Markdown